 The Cheuse Center for International Writers at George Mason University was founded in 2016 with a two-fold mission: Support and help international writers and translators to gain a broader American audience; and provide young American writers travel fellowships in order to pursue international creative projects.
 Named in honor of Alan Cheuse, the late American writer and cultural commentator who taught at George Mason for almost 30 years, the Cheuse Center is a vibrant literary institution enriching the artistic and intellectual communities of George Mason University, the metropolitan region of Washington, D.C., and literary organizations around the globe.

 More than ever, the world and its people are intertwined.
 New forms of media and technology have allowed everyday citizens to connect with and learn about others around the world in unprecedented ways.
 With this connectivity comes the paramount importance of better understanding and empathizing with the stories, desires, and challenges of the world’s diverse communities.
 The Cheuse Center seeks to be a beacon that celebrates, reflects, and explores this deeper understanding by supporting international and American writers tell the stories of their diverse communities, in their diverse languages, through works of poetry and prose.
-Our mission stems from this desire of connection and recognition that is so fundamental to the literary arts.
+Our mission stems from this desire of connection, curiosity and recognition that is so fundamental to a rich, purposeful life.
 The Cheuse Center accomplishes this in a number of ways, including:

 The Cheuse Center combines the resources of our university campus with the resources in the D.C.-metropolitan area to serve as a dynamic hub of international and cultural conversation, to add the component of culture and literature into the policy discussions that drive this city.
 We host events and partner with organizations from around the world to bring about this broader discussion and international insight.
 Events have included:

-In addition to these events, past partners of ours include international government organizations like the Embassies of Sweden, Iceland, Finland, and Spain, and the Mexican Cultural Institute.
-We have also worked with Washington literary and cultural organizations such as The Library of Congress, PEN/Faulkner, Politics & Prose Bookstore, Solid State Books, and Little Salon, D.C.
+· In addition to these events, partners include international government organizations like the Embassies of Sweden, the Czech Republic, Iceland, Finland, and Spain, and the Mexican Cultural Institute.
+We have also worked with Washington literary and cultural organizations such as Fairfax libraries, Arts Fairfax, Bloombars, Busboys and Poets, The Library of Congress, PEN/Faulkner, Politics & Prose Bookstore, Solid State Books, and Little Salon, D.C.
 These partnerships have been instrumental in our mission to highlight international literature and writers and connect our communities through conversation, stories, and experiences.

 From events that educate and challenge us, to experiences that broaden our understanding of our world, the Cheuse Center has grown into a regional hub of international and cultural conversation that celebrates and uplifts literature in all its forms and languages.